Deforming convex projective manifolds

 If $M$ is a {\em compact} $(G,X)$-manifold then a sufficiently small deformation of the holonomy gives another $(G,X)$-structure on $M$.
 In \cite{Kos1, Kos2} Koszul proved a similar result holds for closed, properly convex, projective manifolds.
 In particular, nearby holonomies continue to be discrete and faithful representations of the fundamental group.

-Koszul's theorem cannot be generalised to the case of non-compact manifolds without some qualification---for example, a sequence of hyperbolic surfaces whose completions have cone singularities can converge to a hyperbolic surface with a cusp.
+Koszul's theorem cannot be generalized to the case of non-compact manifolds without some qualification---for example, a sequence of hyperbolic surfaces whose completions have cone singularities can converge to a hyperbolic surface with a cusp.
 The holonomy of a cone surface in general is neither discrete nor faithful.
 Therefore we must impose conditions on the holonomy of each end.

+{\edit If $M$ is a geometrically finite hyperbolic manifold $M$ with a convex core that has compact boundary, then every end of $M$ is topologically a product, and is foliated by strictly{\edit-}convex hypersurfaces.
+These hypersurfaces are either convex {\edit towards} $M$ so that cutting along one gives a submanifold of $M$ with convex boundary, and the holonomy of the end contains only hyperbolics; or else convex {\em away} from $M$, in which case the end is a cusp and the holonomy of the end contains only parabolics. }

+{\edit This paper studies properly convex} manifolds whose ends are either convex towards or away from $M$. {\edit An end that is convex towards $M$ may be compactified by adding a convex boundary.} {\em Generalized cusps} are those that are convex away from $M$ with virtually nilpotent fundamental group. {\edit The holonomy of a generalized cusp may contain both hyperbolic and parabolic elements. }

-A group $\Gamma\subset \PGL(n+1,{\mathbb R})$ is a {\em virtual flag group} if it contains a subgroup of finite index that is conjugate into the upper-triangular group.
-The set of virtual flag groups is written $\VFG$.
-A {\em generalized cusp} is a properly convex manifold $C$ homeomorphic to $\partial C\times[0,\infty)$ with compact, strictly-convex boundary and with $\pi_1C$ virtually nilpotent.
+\begin{definition} A {\em generalized cusp} is a properly convex manifold $C$ homeomorphic to $\partial C\times[0,\infty)$ with compact, strictly-convex boundary and with $\pi_1C$ virtually nilpotent. \end{definition}

-For an $n$--manifold $M$, possibly with boundary, define $\Rep(\pi_1M)=\Hom(\pi_1 M,\PGL(n+1,{\mathbb R}))$ and $\PC(M)$ to be the subset of $\Rep(\pi_1M)$ consisting of holonomies of properly convex structures on $M$ with $\partial M$ strictly convex and such that each end is a generalized cusp.
-For instance, all ends of a properly convex surface with negative Euler characteristic and strictly convex boundary are generalized cusps.
+For instance, all ends of a finite volume hyperbolic manifold are generalized cusps.
+For an $n$--manifold $M$, possibly with boundary, define $\Rep(\pi_1M)=\Hom(\pi_1 M,\GL(n+1,{\mathbb R}))$ and $\PC(M)$ to be the subset of $\Rep(\pi_1M)$ consisting of holonomies of properly convex structures on $M$ with $\partial M$ strictly{\edit-}convex{\edit,} and such that each end is a generalized cusp. {\edit A group $\Gamma\subset \GL(n+1,{\mathbb R})$ is a {\em virtual flag group} if it contains a subgroup of finite index that is conjugate into the upper-triangular group.
+The set of virtual flag groups is written $\VFG$. }